m-a-v/Spike/docs/FAQ/FAQs and Knowledge Base.md

 General
 -------

-Spike is a phone app, and its users are a welcoming community with the interests of its users at its heart.
+Spike is an iOS phone app, and its users are a welcoming community with the interests of its users at its heart.
 This document has been written by volunteers who use and love Spike in a bid to help people access the app to its potential.
 It does not cover very specific issues – if your problem is bespoke or unusual and not covered in this document, please search the Facebook site by typing a keyword in to the “Search” box in the group’s page.
-If you have an area that you think needs to be included in this document, please tag Kathy Bliss on the Facebook site with details.
+If you have an area that you think needs to be included in this document, please tag Kathy Bliss or one of the moderators on the Facebook site with details.

 Please remember that Spike is not a commercial product.
 It is designed, developed and managed by volunteers doing the best they can to accommodate everyone at the expense of having their free time and social lives severely affected so that they can dedicate more time helping others.
 The only thing they ask in return is politeness and patience.